dune-gdt/dune-gdt/source/tutorial-05__data_functions_and_interpolation.md

 !ls -l f.vtu
 ```

-Note that the grid functions `f_grid` is associated with the *type* of the grid `grid`, but not with the actual obejct `grid`.
+Note that the grid function `f_grid` is associated with the *type* of the grid `grid`, but not with the actual obejct `grid`.
 The function can thus be localized w.r.t. all grids of the same type as `grid`.
-For visualization, for instance, we still need to pass an actual `grid` object to visualize w.r.t.
+For visualization, for instance, we still need to pass an actual `grid` object with respect to which the visualization is to be carried out.

 The discrete function, on the other hand, is defined w.r.t. an actual grid object (namely the one used to construct the corresponding discrete function space `V_h`).